 Traveling Salesman Problem

-In this example, we solve the Traveling Salesman Problem (TSP), which is one of the most famous combinatorial optimization problems.
-The goal of the TSP is to find the shortest possible route that visits each city once and returns to the original city.
-We construct a mixed-integer programming (MIP) model of this problem, implement this model in the Gurobi Python API, and compute an optimal solution.
+In this example, you’ll learn how to tackle one of the most famous combinatorial optimization problems in existence: the Traveling Salesman Problem (TSP).
+The goal of the TSP – to find the shortest possible route that visits each city once and returns to the original city – is simple, but solving the problem is a complex and challenging endeavor.
+We’ll show you how to do it!